jrief/django-formset/docs/source/styling.rst

 .. _Tailwind CSS: https://tailwindcss.com/

-In the template from above, we must include the opinionated style definitions for our form elements or replace them against against our individually styled ones.
+In the template from above, we must include the opinionated style definitions for our form elements or replace them against our individually styled ones.
 The form then is rendered with

 .. code-block:: django